Springest/ab_panel/README.md

 Run A/B test experiments on your Rails 3+ site using Mixpanel as a backend.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'ab_panel'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install ab_panel

+## Usage

 Create a config file with one or more experiments and conditions.

 In `config/ab_panel.yml`